arindam31/ImageResizer/README.md

 Disable editing of cell

 Defects:
-Selection of a folder with other contents ...app detects other files too - Fixed If 100% selected..file size still changes...band width was 1024 by default... - Fixed
+1. Selection of a folder with other contents ...app detects other files too - Fixed
+2. If 100% selected..file size still changes...band width was 1024 by default... - Fixed
+3. Clearing the list does not remove rows...Numbering still present..clicking is possible.
+4. Double clicking enables text editing the boxes.
+5. Percentage doesnt reduce exactly when image is JPEG - Now image reduced by size of file
+6. Choose file , then folder...pics dont show